 Materials for Hydrogen: Bridging Research and Industry

-The Experimental Techniques Centre in partnership with Brunel Hydrogen are excited to announce the Materials for Hydrogen event, taking place over the course of three days from 2nd - 4th March 2026 and held here at Brunel University of London.
+The Experimental Techniques Centre in partnership with Brunel Hydrogen are excited to announce our Materials for Hydrogen event, taking place over the course of three days from 2nd - 4th March 2026 and held here at Brunel University of London.

 • Intended to address the shortage of skilled professionals and a lack of applied, industry-informed training in the UK hydrogen sector.